Kossit73/PharmaFinancial/README.md

    5. Break-even and payback visualisations.

    Use the sidebar to upload an alternative JSON assumptions file or generate a consolidated report.
   The **Report Download** dropdown exports the Key Metrics dashboard through the Monte Carlo simulation tab as a single PDF, Word, Excel, CSV, or JSON document.
-PDF and Word exports require the optional `fpdf` and `python-docx` packages respectively;
-   install them alongside the default requirements to enable those formats.
+These formats rely on the `fpdf`, `python-docx`, and `openpyxl` packages, which are now included in `requirements.txt` so installing the project dependencies enables every export option out of the box.

 ## Customising Assumptions